nilovelez/simple-checkout-digital-goods/readme.txt

 There are some cases where you don't need all the billing fields of a digital product checkout.
 This plugin lets you remove some fields of the checkout page when all the products in the cart are downloadable or virtual.

-Please keep in mind that you will need those fields for invoicing if you are charging for the products.
+Since version 1.2, the default behaviour is to remove billing fields only from free orders (those where the cart total is zero).
+You have the option to remove billing fields from all orders, but keep in mind that you will need those fields for invoicing if you are charging for the products.

-Check the fields you want to remove from the checkout page.

 == Installation ==